ZandevOxford/zandev_textual_widgets/README.md

 desktop apps.

-Sadly this collection doesn't work with the current version of Textual, and a significant rewite may be needed, which hopefully will be soon.
+Sadly this collection doesn't work with the current version of Textual, and a significant rewrite may be needed, which hopefully will be soon.

 ## Installation